MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 - **Intelligence**: Applies AI technology to interpret natural language such as misspellings, common abbreviations, and synonyms to deliver quality results.

-For more information about Dataverse search, see: [Using Dataverse search to search for records](/powerapps/user/relevance-search).
+For more information about Dataverse search, see [Search for tables and rows by using Dataverse search](/powerapps/user/relevance-search).

 ### Availability and language support